 Your Insolvency Options

 Canadian Insolvency involves going bankrupt or making a proposal so in order to go insolvent you need to declare bankruptcy or submit a consumer proposal to your creditors.
-Therefore, your Canadian insolvency options are limited to bankruptcy or a consumer proposal.
+Therefore, your options for going insolvent in Canada are limited to bankruptcy or a consumer proposal.

 Bankruptcy: Bankruptcy is a legal option that is intended to provide relief of their debts to honest but unfortunate debtors who have become hopelessly trapped in debt.
 When you receive your automatic bankruptcy discharge, usually after 9 months of being bankrupt, you are released from all obligation to repay the debt that existed at the date of your bankruptcy filing.

-Consumer Proposal: The other insolvency option is to file a consumer proposal, which is a popular alternative to filing for bankruptcy.
+Consumer Proposal: The other option too go insolvent is to file a consumer proposal, which is a popular alternative to filing for bankruptcy.
 The popularity of consumer proposals are rising as more people realize the benefits of making a proposal.